Sessions can focus on any particular aspect of the Chinese language

 , dialectical variations, and language nuances.

-I have studied Chinese for nearly 8 years, with 4 years of intense classroom training in college (over 1000 class hours).
+I have studied Chinese for over 9 years, with 4 years of intense classroom training in college (over 1000 class hours).
 During that time, I also studied abroad two terms in China at Peking University and Harbin Institute of Technology and placed second in the national 2009 Chinese Bridge Language Competition.
 After graduating, I lived and worked in China for 4 years as a language educator.

 I am proficient in both simplified and traditional Chinese writing scripts and I have access to an extensive array of language resources for each student's individual needs.